AnushAvagyan/foodSmartApp/README.md

 # foodSmart

-> App will help to organize your recipe book - create, edit and improve your recipes, add pictures, get nutritional values, plan your meals, log and view your weight trends.
+> This is a MVP.
+App that helps you organize your recipe book - create, edit and improve your recipes, add pictures, get nutritional values, plan your meals, log and view your weight trends.

 ## Table of Contents